 Here’s 6 simple and effective tips to maintain a healthy and balanced diet through winter, so you can avoid seasonal weight gain and kick those winter blues!

-- Sooth your soul with a starter of soup
+- Soothe your soul with a starter of soup

 Having a small bowl of low-calorie soup before your dinner and/or lunch can help to manage your weight through winter.
 Not only can a comforting serve of this winter warmer help to curb carb cravings, but it can also help to reduce the amount of food and calories you consume overall.
 Opt for a healthy vegetable-based soup to increase your vegie intake.